mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 prometheus-grafana                        ClusterIP    10.43.31.19    <none>        80/TCP                 40m
 ```

-`kubectl edit svc --namespace monitoring prometheus-grafana`
+You will need to make some modification to the `prometheus-grafana` YAML config such that you can access Grafana from your local machine.

-Make some modification to the YAML config such that you can access Grafana from your local machine:
+Run `kubectl edit svc --namespace monitoring prometheus-grafana` and make the following changes:

 - `type: ClusterIP` with `type: NodePort`, and
 - Change `nodePort` and choose from range `30000 - 30100` as defined in the `Vagrantfile`.